EPICS-synApps/support/docs/synAppsReleaseNotes.md

 Makefile also updated to use each module's RELEASE file to build dependencies.
 This means that adding a new module to an existing synApps directory is now as easy as dropping the module in and specifying it's name in the makefile's MODULE\_LIST.

+copyScreens.pl:
+    *   replaces copyAdl, copyUi, and copyOpi
+    *   top level synapps makefile now has a set of targets to replicate those scripts
+    *   use 'make all\_adl', 'make all\_ui', or 'make all\_opi', respectively

 - Version changes from R6-0 to R6-1

     | module | old version | new version | notes |